Brett Cecil turns 36 today.

 Brett was a Blue Jays first-round pick in 2007 (38th overall), our second first-round pick.
-We got the pick for the loss of free agent Frank Catalanotto and would have 5 first-round picks (4 of supplemental picks).
-We would pick Kevin Ahrens, J.P.
+We got the selection for the loss of free agent Frank Catalanotto and would have five first-round picks (four supplemental picks).
+We picked Kevin Ahrens, J.P.
 Arencibia, Cecil, Justin Jackson, and Trystan Magnuson.
-I think Cecil is the only one still in baseball.
+Cecil was the one that lasted the longest in the major leagues.

-He came out of the University of Maryland, where he had been closer.
-We made him a starter, in the minors, and shot quickly through our minor league system and made his first start for Toronto on May 5, 2009, going 6 innings, with just 1 earned, no walks, and 6 strikeouts, but he hit 3 batters.
-He missed a bit of time with an injury, but made 18 appearances, 17 starts and was 7-4 with a 5.30 ERA.
+He came from the University of Maryland, where he had been closer.
+We made him a starter in the minors, shot quickly through our minor league system, and made his first start for Toronto on May 5, 2009, going 6 innings, with just 1 earned, no walks, and 6 strikeouts, but he hit 3 batters.
+He missed a bit of time with an injury but made 18 appearances, 17 starts, and 7-4 with a 5.30 ERA.

 In 2010 he started the season in the minors but would be called up in mid-April, taking Brian Tallet’s spot in the rotation, and he stayed there all season long, finishing 15-7 (tops on the team for wins), with a 4.22 ERA.

-He made 4 bad starts in April and got sent to the minors.
-After 12 pretty OK Triple A starts (considering what a terrible place Vegas was for pitchers), he got called up at the end of June and was somewhat better, until he cut his hand “cleaning out a blender” in September.
+He made four bad starts in April and got sent to the minors.
+Then, after 12 pretty OK Triple-A starts (considering what a terrible place Las Vegas was for pitchers), he got called up at the end of June and was somewhat better until he cut his hand “cleaning out a blender” in September.
 For the season, he was 4-11 with a 4.73 ERA in 20 starts.

 After a bad spring in 2012, the Jays sent Cecil to Double-A New Hampshire to start the season.
-He would have 9 good starts for the Fisher Cats, get moved up to Vegas, pitch well there and then called up when Brandon Morrow, Kyle Drabek, and Drew Hutchison would all go on the DL within a week of each other (yes yes, I was at those games).
-He would make 9 starts, put up a 5.79, and back down he went.
+He would have 9 good starts for the Fisher Cats, get moved up to Vegas, pitched well there, and then would be called up when Brandon Morrow, Kyle Drabek, and Drew Hutchison would all go on the DL within a week of each other (yes, I was at those games).
+He would make 9 starts, put up a 5.79, and go back down.
 When he came back up in September, he was a reliever.

 Pitching in relief was the right move.
-Brett had 3 terrific seasons in our pen, putting up ERAs of 2.82 in 2013, 2.70 in 2104 and 2.48 in 2015.
-Or if you would rather OPS, he held batters to .594, .627 and .562 over the three seasons.
+Brett had three terrific seasons in our pen, putting up ERAs of 2.82 in 2013, 2.70 in 2104, and 2.48 in 2015.
+Or, if you would rather OPS, he held batters to .594, .627, and .562 over the three seasons.
 The good part was that Brett was equally good against right-handed and left-handed batters.
 In 2015 he didn’t give up an earned run after June 21.

 2016 was a little less terrific.
-Cecil had a crappy start to the season, missed most of May and June (with a lat muscle tear, his muscles seem to tear easy), was crappy again in July, and then back to being himself in August and September.
+Cecil had a crappy start to the season, missed most of May and June (with a lat muscle tear, his muscles seem to tear easily), was crappy again in July, and back to being himself in August and September.

-Brett’s time with the Jays was kind of injury-filled.
-He cut his hand on the blender, cut hit thumb slicing chicken breasts, had back problems, had elbow inflammation.
-Most famously, tore a calf muscle 2015’s ALDS, which put him out the ALCS.
+Brett’s time with the Jays was injury-filled.
+He cut his hand on the blender, cut his thumb slicing chicken breasts (or at least that was the story, when you get stories like that, I tend to think something else happened), had back problems, had elbow inflammation.
+But, most famously, he tore a calf muscle in 2015’s ALDS, which put him out of the ALCS.

-After the 2016 season, he signed a big free-agent contract with the Cardinals, 4 years, and $29.75 million.
+After the 2016 season, he signed a big free-agent contract with the Cardinals, four years and $29.75 million.
 It seemed like a lot of money for an often injured reliever.
-The first year of the contract went well, he pitched in 73 games and had a 3.88 ERA.
+However, the first year of the contract went well.
+He pitched in 73 games and had a 3.88 ERA.
 In 2018 he was injured in their opening day game and missed more than a month with a shoulder problem.
-In 2017 pitched in 40 games, and had a 6.89 ERA.
+In 2017 pitched in 40 games and had a 6.89 ERA.

 Happy Birthday, Brett.
 I hope it is a good one.